a-luna/aaronluna.dev/content/flask_api_tutorial/part-3/index.md

 ## Request Parsing and Response Marshalling

-Flask-RESTPlus provides two different approaches for parsing and validating request data.
+Flask-RESTx provides two different approaches for parsing and validating request data.
 Deciding which method to use will depend on the complexity of the data and the interface you provide to the client.

 In many cases the source of an HTTP POST request is a form submission from a page.
 Another common scenario is an HTTP GET request that occurs when a client accesses a URL with a query string containing pertinent request data.
 In these cases, you should use the `RequestParser` class provided in the `reqparse` module.